yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 6. Enter a title (and optionally a description) for the pull request, and click **Create pull request** again.
 Leave **Allow edits from maintainers** selected, to enable us to make editorial updates to your PR if necessary.

+    When you submit a pull request, this triggers a CI flow that runs some checks and builds a preview site containing your changes on Netlify.
+If your changes fail these checks, you will receive an [email notification](#pr-run-failed-email-notification) from GitHub.

 7. To preview your changes exactly as they will appear on the live website, click the deploy preview link:

     ![Preview your PR](/Images/contributing/netlify_preview_PR.png)